-- 1. Hear the rich and complex voices of clients in view of each person's flourishing, even in the midst of human difficulty and challenge; - 2.
-Demonstrate compassionate and versatile interpersonal skills to develop healing relationships with clients in collaboration with other professionals; - 3.
-Become professional counselors who, informed by a Catholic Christian vision of the flourishing person, inspire themselves and others to have courage to trust, hope, and love.
+- 1. Hear the rich and complex voices of clients and counseling students in view of each person's flourishing, even in the midst of human difficulty and challenge. - 2.
+Demonstrate compassionate and versatile interpersonal skills to develop healing relationships with clients, transformative training with counseling students, and collaboration with other professionals. - 3.
+Become professional counselors and counselor educators who, informed by a Catholic Christian vision of the flourishing person, inspire themselves and others to have courage to trust, hope, and love.